Getting Updates¶

 Users of our DigitalOcean 1-Click App have Watchtower pre-installed.

-Open a terminal on your server, and run the following command to pull the most recent container image:
+Open a terminal and run the following to download the newest image from Docker Hub:

 docker pull photoprism/photoprism:latest